Airiinnn/amazing-race/README.md

-# The Amazing Race
+# The Amazing Race (DISCONTINUED)

-[The Amazing Race](bbcs-amazingrace.herokuapp.com) is a programming game created for BuildingBloCS 2020, with the aim of cultivating Secondary school students' interest in programming.
+The Amazing Race is a programming game created for BuildingBloCS 2020, with the aim of cultivating Secondary school students' interest in programming.
 It is a beginner-friendly online competition with multiple programming related stages and tasks.

 Each stage of the game focuses on a basic computing topic, namely: